Is the North East & North Cumbria Research Design Service (RDS NENC) free?

 How do I know if I am eligible to receive support from the RDS?

-The primary aim of the RDS NE is to support investigators:
+The primary aim of the RDS NENC is to support investigators:

 - based in, or working with researchers from the North East of England, although boundaries are flexible;